Columns++ for Notepad++ documentation

 Columns++ is a plugin for Notepad++ which offers features for working with text and data arranged in columns, including an implementation of elastic tabstops, enhanced searching and sorting, column alignment and numeric calulations.
 Like Notepad++, Columns++ is released under the GNU General Public License (either version 3 of the License, or, at your option, any later version).
 Columns++ was first released by Randall Joseph Fellmy in 2023; you can find the source code on GitHub.

-Columns++ uses the C++ Mathematical Expression Toolkit Library (ExprTk) by Arash Partow, which is released under the MIT license; JSON for Modern C++ by Niels Lohmann, which is released under the MIT license; and the Boost.Regex library, which is released under the Boost Software License, Version 1.0.
+Columns++ uses the C++ Mathematical Expression Toolkit Library (ExprTk) by Arash Partow, which is released under the MIT license; JSON for Modern C++ by Niels Lohmann, which is released under the MIT license; the Boost.Regex library, which is released under the Boost Software License, Version 1.0; and some files from the Unicode Character Database, which is released under the Unicode License V3.

 Purpose and limitations